-All students seeking the Associate in Arts degree are required to meet the statewide College Level Academic Skills Test (CLAST) requirements specified by the State Board of Education.
-(See CLAST.)
+All students seeking the associate in arts degree are required to meet the statewide College Level Academic Skills (CLAS) with minimum test scores (ACT, SAT, CPT) or combined GPA in certain courses.
+(See CLAS Requirements).

-Students may review their graduation progress with a counselor or academic advisor and online at www.pjc.edu or www.FACTS.org.
+Students may review their graduation progress with the program manager, an advisor, through Spyglass, or www.FACTS.org..